 You may be familiar with Food Network’s Claire Robinson and her show 5 Ingredient Fix on Food Network.
-She’s just come out with a new book called, what else, 5 Ingredient Fix: Easy, Elegant, and Irresistible Recipes.
+She’s just come out with a new cookbook called, what else, 5 Ingredient Fix: Easy, Elegant, and Irresistible Recipes.
 While it’s not a healthy cookbook per se, I’m intrigued by anything that makes cooking from scratch convenient and easy.
 After all, isn’t the reason that so many people are overweight is that they don’t know how to cook and rely on heavily processed convenience food or unhealthy fast food?

 5 Ingredient Fix would make a lovely present for anyone who loves to cook, but is too busy to fuss with an extensive ingredient list.
 Busy moms and dads like you, of course, or hard working singles, or graduate students with full schedules, too.

 A pumpkin inspired 5 Ingredient Fix

 It’s very easy to make roasted pumpkin seeds, also known as pepitas.
 Last year, I used Simply Recipes’ Toasted Pumpkin Seeds method of boiling the seeds in salt water and then roasting it.
 This worked out very well, but I used too much salt.
 Next time, I’m going to use half as much – about half of what Elise recommends.
 If you’re reading this during the summer or winter, you can often find pepitas in the Hispanic section of your supermarket.
 And I know Trader Joe’s carries pepitas/pumpkin seeds year round.

-Not only is this a healthy alternative to Halloween candy, but it’ll work as a Thanksgiving football game snack, too, especially when you have extra dried cherries or cranberries from other dishes you may be making.
+Not only is this trail mix a healthy alternative to Halloween candy, but it’ll work as a Thanksgiving football game snack, too, especially when you have extra dried cherries or cranberries from other dishes you may be making.